 For first time presenters, the crit is a deadline, an opportunity to talk in front of a crowd.
 It is a chance to get public feedback, but also a moment to gather one’s ideas and look at the work objectively.
 Choosing the display elements (plinths, wall, frame…) and the venue for the presentation also introduces issues such as context, site awareness and considering the public you are addressing.

 Based on my on personal experience – both as an art student and as the designer of a professionalising art program – I know just how important a good crit can be in crucial moments of a student’s development.
 Sometimes the outcome is simply food for thought or useful observations to take with you back to the studio.
-But sometimes it is eye opening – in certain cases that which decides whether you continue or not on a path through the jungle of art making.
+But in certain cases it is eye opening that which decides whether you continue or not on a path through the jungle of art making.

 Director of Metàfora’s Studio Arts Programs